hytechclub/web-102/Week07/BackgroundChangerIndividualInstructions.md

 Previously, we created a webpage that could change its background color on a button click.
 The page would ask for colors using `prompt`s, and then set the background color.
 Let's improve that webpage by using an HTML input instead of `prompt`s to get a color from the user!

 ## Setup - HTML
-Start from [this empty Repl](https://repl.it/@JosephMaxwell/EmptyWeb#index.html), then follow the steps below.
+Start by forking [this empty Repl](https://replit/@HylandOutreach/EmptyWeb), then follow the steps below.

 1. Open the **index.html** file, and add the basic tags: `html`, `head`, `body`
 1. In the body, add an `h1` header saying "Background Changer"